Ahadhossan/Ahadhossan/README.md

 #### Web Designer & Developer

-Assalamu Alaikum Salam, my name is Md.
-Ahad Hossain.
-I am going to work as a web designer.
+Assalamu Alaikum Salam, I am going to work as a web designer.
 I did three months of practical training.
 I have experience in HTML, CSS, Javascript, Jquery php & Mysql.
 I have about 1 year of experience in call center and digital marketing in a reputed company.

 Skills:  HTML / CSS / JS / JQUERY / Bootstrap / PHP / MySQL